fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Production feedback tells you what data to collect next, or where the model fails.
 You loop back to data engineering.
 The cycle repeats.

 This book focuses on the distributed technologies you need for training, inference, benchmarking, and deployment.
 Data engineering gets a brief overview but isn't the main focus.
 Distributed data processing is important, but it's a well-established topic.
 Spark, Dask, and Ray have been around for years.
-This book covers the basics—what you need to know to prepare data for distributed training—but the real focus is on the AI-specific distributed challenges: training large models, serving them at scale, and optimizing inference.
+This book covers the basics - what you need to know to prepare data for distributed training - but the real focus is on the AI-specific distributed challenges: training large models, serving them at scale, and optimizing inference.

 The principles are the same across all stages: parallelism, communication, memory management, fault tolerance.
 But the techniques differ.
 Training is iterative with frequent gradient syncs.
 Inference is latency-sensitive with throughput requirements.